๐Ÿ›๏ธAncient Mediterranean

 Ramses II

 • Treaty of Kadesh (c.
-1259 BCE) with the Hittites represents the earliest known peace treaty and demonstrates sophisticated diplomatic practices
+1259 BCE) with the Hittite king Hattusili III is the earliest known surviving peace treaty between two major powers.
+Both Egyptian and Hittite versions exist, and the treaty included mutual defense clauses and extradition terms.
+It demonstrates sophisticated diplomatic practices in the Late Bronze Age.

 Cleopatra VII

-• Her defeat at Actium (31 BCE) ended independent Egyptian rule and marks a major turning point: the transition from Hellenistic kingdoms to Roman imperial dominance
+• Her defeat at the Battle of Actium (31 BCE) and subsequent death in 30 BCE ended independent Egyptian rule.
+This marks a major turning point: the transition from Hellenistic kingdoms to Roman imperial dominance over the eastern Mediterranean.

 Quick Reference Table